pisal-tejas/readme.md/README.md

 - The world of software testing
 - Mobile photography tips that’ll make your friends jealous 📸
 - Indie music recommendations that will elevate your playlist 🎶
-- Mythological stories and historical epics 📜
 - Life's little joys, positive vibes, spirituality, and quotes ✨
-- Good books that will transport you to new worlds 📚

 📫 **Reach me at**: tejaspisal4@gmail.com

-😄 **Pronouns**: she/her

 ⚡️ **Fun Fact**: Get to know me, and you’ll find I’m like a software update — hard to ignore, a little unpredictable, and guaranteed to make your day brighter! 😄